openshift/enhancements/enhancements/art/flexibly-enforcing-product-build-constraints-in-ci.md

   between upstream and downstream in order to provide organizational visibility.

 ### Non-Goals
+This enhancement will not:
 - Improve coverage of minor Golang updates of the platform.
 Those updates only run openshift-tests based tests (promotion jobs).
 We are aware that minor Golang updates do NOT have full test coverage, e.g. unit, integration, operator tests are NOT run.
-- To allow upstream repositories to use arbitrary builder images.
+- Allow upstream repositories to use arbitrary builder images.
 Even if this were desirable, it cannot be reproduced behind the firewall -- production builds cannot access the Internet and all inputs to a given production build must themselves be produced as part of a production build (e.g. an arbitrary golang version chosen upstream cannot be used downstream until a Red